-According to Orthodox teaching, God is on the one hand, without a name, as One to whom no name fits, surpassing, therefore, any name or naming, and on the other hand, is the One with many names.
-The being of God is above any name because it is above any work or energy, it is the supernatural hiddenness.
-Therefore, when we name God, we do so based on His knowledge by energies, based on the way He revealed Himself in the personal relationship with a man.
+According to Orthodox teaching, God is, on the one hand, without a name, as One to whom no name fits, surpassing, therefore, any representation or naming, and on the other hand, is the One with many words.
+The being of God is above any name because it is above any work or energy; it is the supernatural hiddenness.
+Therefore, when we name God, we do so based on His knowledge by points, based on the way He revealed Himself in the personal relationship with a man.

-In the Book of Genesis, chapter I, which begins with “In the beginning, God”, the term Elohim is found 31 times.
+In the Book of Genesis, chapter I begins with “In the beginning, God,” the term Elohim is found 31 times.
 Here, God is evoked especially as Creator and Judge.
-This word is a plural of majesty being used in the singular when referring to God.
-The abbreviated form, “El”, frequently appears as a name, especially in the case of holy places, such as Beth-el, meaning “house of God”.
+This word is a plural of majesty, used in the singular when referring to God.
+The abbreviated “El” frequently appears as a name, especially in the case of holy places, such as Beth-el, meaning “house of God.”
 Elohim is the name of God most often found in Scripture.

-In the Old Testament, the names most often attributed to God are Elohim, Jehovah, or Yahweh.
-Each of these emphasizes a different aspect of deity.
+The names most often attributed to God in the Old Testament, the words most often attributed to God are Elohim, Jehovah, or Yahweh.
+Each of these emphasizes a different aspect of the deity.

 6 Names of God

 - Yahweh-Raphah: “The Lord who heals” (Exodus 15:26)” “If you will listen carefully to the voice of the Lord your God and do what is right before Him, and if you will heed His commandments and keep His laws, I will not bring upon you any of the diseases that I brought upon the Egyptians, for I am the Lord your God who heals you.”
 Both physically and spiritually.
 Physically by preventing and treating disease and spiritually by healing.